Luka Ilić

-Luka Ilić (Лука Илић; born 2 July 1999) is a Serbian professional footballer who plays as an attacking midfielder for club Real Oviedo.
+Luka Ilić (Лука Илић; born 2 July 1999) is a Serbian professional footballer who plays as an attacking midfielder for the Serbia national team.

 Club career

 Red Star Belgrade

 Ilić started playing football with local football club Filip Filipović at the age of seven, along with his younger brother Ivan.
 Ilić later played with football club Real Niš until 2014, after which he joined Red Star Belgrade.
 He joined the first team in for the 2016–17 season under coach Miodrag Božović, making his senior debut for the team in a friendly match against Ludogorets Razgrad on 14 November 2015.

 Ilić signed his professional contract with Red Star Belgrade in February 2016.
 During the 2017 summer pre-season, Ilić presented as one of the top ten club's youth prospects.
 He made his official debut for the club on 6 July 2017, replacing Slavoljub Srnić in second leg of the first qualifying round for 2017–18 UEFA Europa League against Floriana.
 Several days later, Red Star Belgrade accepted an offer from the English club Manchester City and Ilić had been sold for a €5 million net fee along with his younger brother, Ivan.

 Within the arrangement, Ilić returned to Red Star Belgrade on a one-year loan.
 He made his Serbian SuperLiga debut on 13 August 2017, replacing Nemanja Milić in the match against OFK Bačka.
 Ilić scored his first senior goal in 4–0 victory against Mačva Šabac on 14 October 2017.